 From Saint Agustín Church –Own work, Facebook Parroquia San Agustín

-In the elegant Polanco neighborhood, the Parroquia de San Agustín is known for its modern architecture and active parish community.
+In the elegant Polanco neighborhood, the Parish of San Agustín is known for its modern architecture and active parish community.
 Inaugurated in 1949, the parish was designed by the architect Enrique de la Mora, one of the most outstanding architects of the 20th century in Mexico.
-The church is famous for its clean lines and spacious interior, which offers a serene environment for prayer and reflection.
+The church is famous for its clean lines and spacious interior, offering a serene environment for prayer and reflection.

 Interestingly, the parish organizes a variety of religious activities and services, including programs for youth and adults.
 If you are looking for today’s Sunday Mass schedule, you can check it on their website or in the parish bulletin.
 Live Holy Mass today may also be available for those who are unable to physically attend.